corkami/collisions/README.md

 <img alt='2 SHA-1 collidings PDF with JPG used as image and page content' src=pics/dualjpg.png width=700/>

-*2 SHA-1 collidings PDF with JPG used as image and page content*
+*2 SHA-1 colliding PDFs with JPG used as image and page content*

 ## Uncommon strategies